 But all too often, brands miss.
 Completely.

-Here are seven brands that went viral for all the wrong reasons in 2017.
+Here are seven brands that went viral for all the wrong reasons.

 Uber started 2017 off in the same fashion it ended 2016: with its head down.